akeneo/pim-api-docs/content/guides/ecommerce-connection/step1-who-does-what.md

 :::info
 **Key points**
-* PIM is the reference of marketing product information
+* PIM is the reference of marketing product information.
 * No more manual product information update directly in your eCommerce platform.
 * Marketing product information flow goes from Akeneo PIM to eCommerce solution only.
 :::